Majority of people devote a huge amount of their work time within an office.

 The hierarchical structure becomes very clear in the cellular offices and anyone can make out anyone’s hierarchical position by just looking at their cubicles.

 The principle is, higher the rank, better will be the cubicles in all aspects.

-This often motivates employee to work harder to have a better office of their own, which in turn instigates healthy competition amongst employees to perform better.
+This often motivates an employee to work harder to have a better office of their own, which in turn instigates healthy competition amongst employees to perform better.

 5. Little Gossip:

 Gossip is a big problem for employees working in an open space layout as all are crowded in one big space and can easily interact with each other, which actually diminishes their efficiency.